 Types of Skin Allergies

-When it comes to the different types of skin allergies, you can easily identify them using the symptoms they show, or what caused them.
+When it comes to the different types of skin allergies, you can easily identify them according to the symptoms they show, or what caused them.
 That said, there are many different types of skin allergies.
 Some of them might have almost similar symptoms, while others can be different according to the degree of the symptoms.

 This means that some skin allergies have mild symptoms and can be treated at home, while others have severe symptoms and command immediate medical attention.
 Here is a discussion of the some of the most common types of skin allergies: